TheArturthur/CoppermindScraper/Cosmere/Yolen.md

 ### Microkinesis
 For more information, see [[Microkinesis\|Microkinesis]].
-Prior to the Shattering, Yolen was host to some form of magic related to the manipulation of atomic particles, known as **[[Axi\|axi]]**.
-The power allows its users to observe atoms and interact with them directly, although they are incapable of creating nuclear fission.
+Microkinesis is a form of magic related to the manipulation of atomic particles, known as **[[Axi\|axi]]**, The power allows its users to observe atoms and interact with them directly.
 Axi can also be used to refer to the smallest theoretical division of matter.
+It can be used to set off atomic explosions, and this has happened several times in the past.
+Some Invested Arts, such as Stoneshaping, are based on Microkinesis, albiet with limitations placed upon them by the resident Shard.

 ## Notable Yolish